 - Citrus peels

-The final product will smell absolutely amazing & has good cleaning properties for stubborn stains.
+The final product will have a great smell of citrus & has good cleaning properties for stubborn stains.

 2. If you want to use GE as a fertilizer for the garden, then try: